KritiCParikh/LearningJourney/Classes&Objects.md

 print(greet())  # Output: HELLO, WORLD!
 ```

+### `@property` Decorator

+The `@property` decorator allows us to define methods that can be accessed like attributes.
+It's useful for controlling access to instance variables, enabling computed properties, and adding validation or logic when attributes are accessed or modified.

 # The `__init__()` Method

 - `__init__()` is a special method, known as a **constructor**.